Energy policy of Malaysia

 The energy policy of Malaysia is determined by the Malaysian Government, which address issues of energy production, distribution, and consumption.
 The Department of Electricity and Gas Supply acts as the regulator while other players in the energy sector include energy supply and service companies, research and development institutions and consumers.
-Government-linked companies Petronas and Tenaga Nasional Berhad are major players in Malaysia's energy sector.
+Government-linked companies Petronas and Tenaga Nasional Berhad are major players in Malaysia's energy sector, with natural gas playing an outsized role in energy planning.

 Governmental agencies that contribute to the policy are the Ministry of Energy, Green Technology and Water, Energy Commission (Suruhanjaya Tenaga), and the Malaysia Energy Centre (Pusat Tenaga Malaysia).
 Among the documents that the policy is based on are the 1974 Petroleum Development Act, 1975 National Petroleum Policy, 1980 National Depletion Policy, 1990 Electricity Supply Act, 1993 Gas Supply Acts, 1994 Electricity Regulations, 1997 Gas Supply Regulation and the 2001 Energy Commission Act.

 Policy overview

 Malaysia's oil production no longer fulfills its needs.

 Energy policy is the responsibility of the Office of the Prime Minister, specifically the Economic Planning Unit and the Implementation and Coordination Unit.
 The Ministry of Energy, Green Technology and Water has identified three principal energy objectives that would be instrumental in guiding the development of its energy sector.